 Solution.
 Depending on how badly the contactor is damaged, you may be able to fix it or it may need to be replaced.

-You can try tapping on the contactor to see if that’s enough force to break them apart.
+First, make sure to turn off the power.
+Then you can try tapping on the contactor to see if that’s enough force to break them apart.
 If you can, take a small wire brush to clean them off.

 Hot Outdoor Temperatures

 Clearly, you want your air conditioner to be on when it’s hot outside.
 But if your air conditioner is running constantly without turning off, it may be due to a few different issues.

 If it’s hot outside but still within the average summer temperatures for where you live, there’s a good chance your air conditioner is undersized.
 If that is the case, there’s not much you can do about it.